Looking for delicious places to eat in Pasadena, California?

 Foodie Favorites: Portabello fries, the charcuterie board, and hubby’s favorite prime rib dip sandwich.
 Don’t forget to get one of their fabulous cocktails.

-It took just one dinner at Entre Nous for it to land on my list of favorite eats in Pasadena.
+It took just one dinner at Entre Nous for it to land on my list of favorite places to eat in Pasadena.
 The restaurant had me the moment I entered.
 From the French host and waiter to the charming and delightful atmosphere.
 The French movie posters on the walls were a nice added touch.

 Located on West Green Street, this French Bistro could easily be missed if you don’t explore past Colorado Blvd.
 I found this restaurant walking from my hair salon and stopped to look at the menu.
 I was sold and knew I needed to try it.
 Hubby made reservations.